gte620v/gte620v.github.io/_posts/2017-03-05-Graph_Entity_Resolution.md

-I made a plotting library called <a href="https://github.com/gte620v/pyd3netviz">pyd3netviz</a> to use d3 to visualize network graphs in python (see <a href="">my previous post</a> about it). pyd3netviz can take networkx node an edge attributes as directives for styling the plots.
+I made a plotting library called <a href="https://github.com/gte620v/pyd3netviz">pyd3netviz</a> to use d3 to visualize network graphs in python (see <a href="{% post_url 2017-01-29-Python_D3_Network_Viz %}">my previous post</a> about it). pyd3netviz can take networkx node an edge attributes as directives for styling the plots.
 In this example, out function takes in a rgb tuple called `color` and uses that to specify the edge color.

 {% highlight python %}